oauth-xx/oauth2/README.md

   --data resource=REDMOND_RESOURCE_UUID
 ```

-NOTE: In the ruby version, certain params go in the get_token call, rather than in the client creation.
+NOTE: In the ruby version below, certain params are passed to the `get_token` call, instead of the client creation.

 ```ruby
 OAuth2::Client.new(